adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 ---
 ### Presentation Roadmap

-What will NOT be covered (but available in the report):
+NOT covered here (but available in the report):
 - Details on SIMEX and Ranked SIMEX implementation SGP calculation |
   + Found in the full report (available online) |